kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 bogged down.
 -->

-Based on how the retention policy is configured for finished Workloads, several user stories are proposed below.

 #### Story 1 - Configurable retention for finished Workloads

 As a Kueue administrator, I want to control the retention of